 For the frosting:

-- 1 Tablespoons coconut cream (can refrigerated overnight, you need the thick part on top)
+- 1 Tablespoon coconut cream can refrigerated overnight, you need the thick part on top

 - 0.5 Tablespoon vegan cream cheese

 - 0.5 Tablespoon cornstarch

 - Pinch of salt

 - Preheat your oven to 177 Celsius (350F) and line an 8-inch, square cake tin with parchment paper.
 Set aside.

 - Combine the flour, sugar, baking soda, salt and bananas inside a large mixing bowl.